Keelen-Fisher/CodeFellows-Lecture-Notes/class03.md

-# HTMl Lists, Control Flow with JS, and the CSS Box Model
+# HTML Lists, Control Flow with JS, and the CSS Box Model

 ## HTML Lists